Welcome to our guide to the types of chimneys including popular designs, cost, pros & cons and features.

 Types of Prefabricated Chimneys

-Air-Insulated Chimneys
+Air-Insulated

-Air-Cooled Chimneys
+Air-Cooled

 Combination Chimneys

-Double Walled Chimneys
+Double Walled

 Wood Burning Stove Chimneys

-If you want to have a wood-burning stove as a heat source, you will need to make sure that you connect it to a proper wood burning stove chimney.
+If you want to have a wood-burning stove as a heat source, you will need to make sure that you connect it to a proper wood-burning stove chimney.

 Pros and Cons of Wood Burning Stove Chimneys

-Fireplace Insert Chimneys
+Fireplace Insert

-Pros and Cons of Fireplace Insert Chimneys
+Pros and Cons of Fireplace Inserts

 Cost to Add A Fireplace And Chimney

-A custom built stone fireplace will cost you about $7,500 to $15,000 to build, including labor and materials.
-A brick fireplace, on the other hand will cost you about $5,500 to $11,000 to build.
+A custom-built stone fireplace will cost you about $7,500 to $15,000 to build, including labor and materials.
+A brick fireplace, on the other hand, will cost you about $5,500 to $11,000 to build.

 o Air-insulated $85 -100 per foot